plbstl/MediaDL/README.md

 ## Installation 📲

 1. The Shortcuts app comes preinstalled on Apple devices.
 In the case that yours is deleted, install [Shortcuts][shortcuts-app-link] from the App Store.
+2. Scriptable is used for functionality not yet available in the Shortcuts app.
+You can use it for a lot of other stuff, just like Shortcuts app.
+Install [Scriptable][scriptable-app-link] from the App Store.
-2. Add the [MediaDL][mediadl-shortcut-link] Shortcut to your Shortcuts library.
+3. Add the [MediaDL][mediadl-shortcut-link] shortcut to your Shortcuts library.
-3. If you want to download media private to you or from a platform like Instagram, you have to install [Scriptable][scriptable-app-link] from the App Store.
+4. Attempt to download media from a supported platform of your choice.

-   > You do not need Scriptable installed for platforms that DO NOT require sign-in.

-4. Attempt to download a picture or video from a specific platform.
-If the platform requires you to sign in, Scriptable will open a WebView for you to sign in.
+   > If the platform requires you to sign in, **Scriptable** will open a WebView for you to sign in.
 Sign in and close Scriptable.
-Future downloads from the platform should complete from now on.
+Future downloads from the selected platform should complete from now on.

+5. Select `Always Allow` when prompted for network access to avoid prompts every time you use the MediaDL shortcut.

 ## Important Notes 🗒️